viviangichuregithub/Eco-Collect.ke/README.md

 ## About

-Eco-Collect.KE allows civilians to upload/capture photos of waste, get them classified by an AI model, and earn reward points when verified at collection centres managed by corporate users.
+Eco-Collect.ke allows civilians to upload/capture photos of waste, get them classified by an AI model, and earn reward points when verified at collection centres managed by corporate users.

 ---